Novaes/ouro/readme.md

     tags:
       v1.0

-    Note: the FFT-based has accuracy errors and the idea is improve it and fix an upper-bound to round-off errors
+    Note: the FFT-based has accuracy errors and the idea is to improve it and fix an upper-bound to round-off errors